anthonysecco/public-lands-ha-sensor/README.md

 ## Installation

+To install,

-To install, simply click the link below.
+1. Click the link below.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=anthonysecco&repository=public-lands-ha-sensor&category=integration)

 > This integration is not yet available in the HACS default store.
 Meanwhile, it will be added as a custom repository.

-Once installed, restart Home Assistant and the sensors will appear.
+2. Once added, search for **Public Lands** in **HACS**.
+3. Open the page and click 'Download'
+4. Restart Home Assistant

 ### Manual Installation